malikamalik/AzureML-GithubActions-MLOps/README.md

 Click on the image to view the video on YouTube.
 The video shows you the setup process, which is also described below:
 [![Azure Machine Learning GitHub Actions - Setup Guide](http://img.youtube.com/vi/bmFr0LYo_6o/maxresdefault.jpg)](http://www.youtube.com/watch?v=bmFr0LYo_6o "Azure Machine Learning GitHub Actions - Setup Guide")

+The documentation for the MLOps Github Action is : https://docs.microsoft.com/en-us/azure/machine-learning/how-to-github-actions-machine-learning

 ### 1. Prerequisites

 The following prerequisites are required to make this repository work: